Denoder/nuxt-module-alternatives/@nuxtjs-alt/vuetify/readme.md

+## This package is deprecated please use the package at: https://github.com/nuxt-alt/vuetify

 This module is meant to try to work with Vuetify 3.
 Here is the config for you to work with

 ```ts